Skip to Content

 The Bulldog is considered to be the dumbest dog breed in the world.

 Missing out on both these aspects would lead to a lazy and lackluster dog that would stubbornly refuse to budge even an inch, thus living up to its image of being dumb.
+However, these dogs are not dumb in any way.
+They just don’t always listen.

 RECOMMENDED: Reasons Why Bulldogs Are Smart